mayonezu216/Awesome-PU-learning/README.md

    - Keywords: Arbitrary positive shift, recursive risk estimator, PU risk estimation.
    -  <details><summary>Digest</summary> This paper shows that PU learning is possible even with arbitrarily non-representative positive data given unlabeled data from the source and target distributions.
 Our key insight is that only the negative class's distribution need be fixed.
 We integrate this into two statistically consistent methods to address arbitrary positive bias - one approach combines negative-unlabeled learning with unlabeled-unlabeled learning while the other uses a novel, recursive risk estimator.

-- Learning from Multi-Class Positive and Unlabeled Data. [[paper]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9338280)
-  - Senlin Shu, Zhuoyi Lin, Yan Yan, Li Li.
-IEEE ICDM 2020.
-  - Keywords: multi-class PU learning, unbiased risk estimator, alternative risk estimator.
-  - <details><summary>Digest</summary> In this paper, we present an unbiased estimator of the original classification risk for multi-class PU learning, and show that the direct empirical risk minimization suffers from the severe overfitting problem because the risk is unbounded below.
-To address this problem, we propose an alternative risk estimator, and theoretically establish an estimation error bound.
-We show that the estimation error of its empirical risk minimizer achieves the optimal parametric convergence rate.

 - Online Positive and Unlabeled Learning. [[paper]](https://www.researchgate.net/profile/Sujit-Gujar/publication/342796625_FNNC_Achieving_Fairness_through_Neural_Networks/links/5f310916458515b7291205ad/FNNC-Achieving-Fairness-through-Neural-Networks.pdf)
   - Chuang Zhang, Chen Gong, Tengfei Liu, Xun Lu, Weiqiang Wang and Jian Yang.
 IJCAI 2020.
   - Keywords: gradient based online learning, Online Positive and Unlabeled (OPU).